Cold Lake First Nations: Treaty No. 6 of the Numbered Treaties

 The Government of Canada negotiated with Woodland and Plains Cree, and some Nakota as well as with the Denesuline Peoples around Cold Lake.
 Treaty 6, which covers modern-day central Alberta and Saskatchewan, was signed in 1876 at Carlton and Fort Pitt.

 A Cree decided to go to a piece of land at Willow Point, a territory reaching about 20 miles south and westwards.
 It included the Cold Lake, which the Denesuline called Luwe Chok Tuwe or Łue Chok Tué and where they spent the summers, while the winters were spent on Primrose Lake (called in the Chipewyan language Xah Tué).

 When chief Uldahi died in June 1882, he had no successor.
 Consequently, the group dwelling at Heart Lake elected its own chiefs and headmen.
 They also tried to get a reserve of their own.
 On a hill above Reiter Creek they gathered in the summer of 1913 and elected Alexi Janvier (Nanuchele) as their chief.
 At the end of the First World War people coming back from Europe's battlefields brought with them the Spanish flu.
 Nearly half of the population died.

-The Cold Lake Nations had been forced to give up their nomadic lifestyle.
-At the beginning they were quite successful farmers but meanwhile a large part of the land is leased to white farmers with more money.